TerraJRiley/Google_tire_ads/README.md

 You can find a full presentation of these results at: [Coming Soon.
 Maybe.
 We'll See.]

-The related Tableau visualization: [TABLEAU VIS LINK]
+The related Tableau visualization: https://public.tableau.com/profile/terra1948#!/vizhome/GoogleTireAdAnalysis/CVVs_Measures

 Future improvements & questions: